chec/sanity-template-commercejs/README.md

 ### 2) Chec webhooks

-In order for the products and categories to sync into Sanity, you will need to set up the neccessary webhooks for the products and categories endpoints in your Chec merchant account.
+In order for the products and categories to sync into Sanity, you will need to set up the necessary webhooks for the products and categories endpoints in your Chec merchant account.

 Go to the [developer webhooks page and add the following webhooks](https://dashboard.chec.io/settings/webhooks/add):